LukeShortCloud/rootpages/ansible.md

 * Layout Explained:
 ```
+├── group_vars/ = Group specific variables.
+The "all" file can be used to define global variables for all hosts.
+├── host_vars/ = Host specific variables.
 ├── roles/ = This directory should contain all of the different roles.
 │   └── general/ = A role name.
 This can be anything.
 │       ├── defaults/ = Define default variables.
 If any variables are defined elsewhere, these will be overriden.